Moving to Coronado, Panama

 When we asked people why foreigners move to Coronado, they responded:

 "Coronado is a popular destination for expats due to its stunning beaches, lush tropical forests, and year-round warm climate.
 The area is also known for its low cost of living, excellent healthcare system, and friendly locals.
 Additionally, Coronado is home to a variety of amenities, including shopping centers, restaurants, and entertainment venues.
-With its close proximity to Panama City, Coronado is an ideal location for those looking to experience the best of both worlds – the convenience of a big city and the tranquility of a beach town," said one expat living in Coronado, Panama.
+With its close proximity to Panama City, Coronado is an ideal location for those looking to experience the best of both worlds – the convenience of a big city and the tranquility of a beach town," commented one expat living in Coronado.

 Connect